vennilakm04/Hybrid-CNN-BiLSTM-Intrusion-Detection-for-IoT-Security/README.md

 ## Performance

-* Test Accuracy: 98%
+* Test Accuracy: 97%
 * Weighted F1-score: 0.97

 ## Novelty

-The baseline CNN-based intrusion detection model was enhanced by integrating a Bidirectional LSTM layer after convolutional feature extraction to capture sequential dependencies among traffic features.
-In addition, rare-class filtering and SMOTE balancing were applied to address dataset imbalance, improving multiclass classification performance and achieving higher detection accuracy for IoT attack traffic.
+The baseline CNN intrusion detection model was enhanced by adding a Bidirectional LSTM layer for sequential feature learning, along with SMOTE balancing and rare-class filtering to improve performance on imbalanced IoT traffic classes.

 ## Output Generated